efemberg11/GeoModel_rmakhman/GeoModelPlugins/README.md

 The directory structure is not yet extensive and is experimental.
 The idea is to partition it by subystem, with further levels of hierarchy for subsubsystem and so forth.
 This is up to you to decide.

-## Make your plugin aware of the files in the local copy of the database.
+## Make your plugin aware of the files in the local copy of the database

 The embryonic muon system plugin provides an easy example to follow.
 It appears in its entirety here: